What is the difference between GL, CEM and other types of 11 Plus exams?

 Sats (Standard Assessment Tests) measure children’s educational achievement in years 2 and 6, with the ultimate aim of holding schools to account for the attainment of their pupils and the progress they make.
 However, as a test of their understanding of the Key Stage 2 curriculum, some secondary schools may use the results to determine the ability of their new Year 7 intake.
 The Schools that do not will likely use internal tests named CATs (Cognitive Abilities Tests) instead with the same aim of streaming Year 7’s into top and bottom sets.
 These are often taken just a few weeks into Year 7 and it is vital to perform as well in these tests as possible, as gaining entry into a top set will give your child a huge advantage in any exams to come up to A-Level.

 To keep up the momentum and high level of academic attainment your child will be exhibiting during the final stages of 11+ preparation, we recommend that you stay on the platform until the end of Year 6.
-This will enable your child to demonstrate their full academic potential to any future school by using Nucleus to prepare for the tests at the end of Year 6 and the start of Year 7.
+This will enable your child to demonstrate their full academic potential to any future school by using Atom Home to prepare for the tests at the end of Year 6 and the start of Year 7.

 Accurate at the time of publishing.